 This makes explicit that the WW subtraction at finite $z^2$ leaves a perturbatively controlled, but non-vanishing, twist-2 remainder starting already at $\mathcal O(\alpha_s)$, consistent with the general statement that WW is violated for quasi-/pseudo-observables at NLO \cite{Braun:2021aon}.

-\subsection{Twist-3 matching: two-parton vs three-parton correlators and the $\tilde d_2$ moment}
+\subsection{Twist-3 matching: Two-parton vs three-parton correlators and the $\tilde d_2$ moment}

 Beyond the WW (twist-2) approximation, the transverse correlator $\tilde h_T$ necessarily receives genuine twist-3 contributions from quark-gluon operators.
-At NLO, the short-distance factorization takes the schematic form of a two-particle (``2p'') piece multiplying the two-parton twist-3 light-cone correlator and a genuine three-particle (``3p'') piece involving the quark--antiquark-gluon correlator $S^-$~\cite{Braun:2021aon}:
+At NLO, the short-distance factorization takes the schematic form of a two-particle (``2p'') piece multiplying the two-parton twist-3 light-cone correlator and a genuine three-particle (``3p'') piece involving the quark-antiquark-gluon correlator $S^-$~\cite{Braun:2021aon}

 where $\circledast$ denotes the convolution

 and $\widehat S^-$ is the position-space three-parton correlator whose Fourier transform defines $S^-(x_1,x_2,x_3)$ as in Ref.~\cite{Braun:2021aon}: